 And the very implication that Twilight is for girls while Hunger Games is for boys can be insulting, suggestive, and argued.
 But I don’t have time for all of that.
 I’m not saying it’s right; I’m just saying it is.
 Twilight is a “girl book” because it focuses on romance.
 (Teen boys tend to mature at a later age than teen girls, so they escape a lot of this discussion.)

 Love between adults is, arguably, the single most important subject in all of literature throughout all of history, perhaps rivaled only by death and religion.
 Love is considered noble, vital, and well-worthy of literary pursuit.

 Teenagers forming romantic relationships with each other is a necessary step in the human life cycle to find a partner.
 And yet… teen romances are slammed by critics, considered “flighty” and “trashy” and “focusing on the wrong values.”
 Why?
 I’m really asking.
 Why is it noble for adults and frivolous for teens?
 And furthermore, why are teenage girls learning the ropes of romantic and sexual relationships considered shallow?
-I believe that people – such as Stephen King, below – become derisive about it simply because it makes them uncomfortable.
+I believe that people become derisive about it simply because it makes them uncomfortable.

 Teenaged females are in between girls and women, and the idea of them being sexual or even romantic makes adults squirm.
 That is not a good enough reason to mock teenaged girls, their genre interests, or these books.

 *This quote, in particular, is pissing me off.
 Not only for its implications when it comes to gender politics, as I mentioned above, but also for one very important reason that I keep seeing crop up in the Twilight discussions: